Frequently Asked Stormwater and Floodplain Questions

 - For the Mosquito Hotline (24 hours): call Maricopa County Environmental Services at 602-506-6616

 - For flooding within Maricopa County: call 602-506-1501

 3.Where can I get information about Flood Insurance Requirements?

-- Scottsdale participates in the National Flood Insurance Program, therefore, coverage is available to owners and renters of insurable property (buildings and/or its contents).
-For more information call Scottsdale's Floodplain and Stormwater Management staff at 480-312-7696 or send a fax to 480-312-4000, or send e-mail to firstname.lastname@example.org
+- Scottsdale participates in the National Flood Insurance Program, therefore, coverage is available to owners and renters of insurable property (buildings and/or their contents).
+For more information call Scottsdale's Stormwater Management staff at 480-312-2500 or send an e-mail to firstname.lastname@example.org

 - The National Flood Insurance Program (NFIP) is administered nationally by the Federal Emergency Management Agency (FEMA).
 For more information on FEMA and the NFIP click here.

 To ask questions about flooding or obtain a copy of any of the following publications, call Records at 480-312-2356 or fax your request to 480-312-7011: